actuary492/actuary492.github.io/_posts/2024-12-20-present-value.md

 ```

 And so, we arrive at the value of the bond at t=0.
 This is the present value of all future cashflows yet to happen after t=0.
 Now, what about the value of the 20-year-bond at t=1?
 In this case, the first coupon payment has elapsed, hence this is not in our interest to calculate it's present value further.
 Now, we simply focus on the remaining cashflows: 18 further coupon payments, and 1 payment of the coupon plus face value, starting at $t=2$ and ending at $t=20$.
 To find the time vector for the discounting factor, find the difference of the time of the cashflows relative to the starting time of $t=1$.
 This creates a new time sequence factor starting from $t=1$ to $t=19$.
 With the same logic, we can imagine how the cashflows and the time vector are structured for the bond value at $t=2$, $t=3$, up to $t=20$.
-I will show you the code that produces a vector of the bond value starting from $t=0$ up to its before it's maturity at $t=19$.
-Note that the present value at $t=20$ is not applicable to find, because we have received the face value at that moment, hence there are no more cashflows right after $t=20$ to calculate the present value anymore, given the assumption that our payment is done in arrears.
+I will show you the code that produces a vector of the bond value starting from $t=0$ up to its before it's maturity at $t=20$.
+We should note that at $t=20$, it is clear that the discounting factor remains 1, thus the present value at $t=20$ equates to $F+c$.

 ```r
 # Create a bond cashflow function which produces the cashflow to find the value of bond at arbitrary t